MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/css/bootstrap.min.css" integrity="sha384-Gn5384xqQ1aoWXA+058RXPxPg6fy4IWvTNh0E263XmFcJlSAwiGgFAW/dAiS6JXm" crossorigin="anonymous">
 ```

 And that's it.
 Bootstrap is installed.
 To use it, we just need to add the correct classes to our HTML.
 Bootstrap provides a complete set of pre-styled components, and we want to use their [navbar](https://getbootstrap.com/docs/4.0/components/navbar/).
-According to those instructions, we just need to add classes to our `<nav>` and `<div>` tags.
+According to those instructions, we'll update out `<nav>` and `<div>` tags as below.

+>[action]
+>
 Update your `views/layout.hbs` file to match the following:
+>
 ```HTML
 <!DOCTYPE html>
 <html>